adamritter/pageql/README.md

     and an increased cache for better concurrency.
 *   When a PostgreSQL or MySQL URL is provided, `--create` is ignored and the database must already exist.
+*   Although `postgres://` and `mysql://` URLs work, remote connections add read latency that can degrade performance of reactive queries.

 *(Note: Actual command name and argument flags are subject to change.)*